Walsh article from 1924 |

 In other reports of their death, and indeed as reported by Walsh himself, there is no mention of Tonkawa involvement: no raising alarm or tracking the "depredators".
 As in the next section on the 1843 raid on Austin, this brings up questions as to whether the Tonkawa were at the time encamped, in this case quite close to Barton Springs.

 O'Dell has explained this lack of reference (private communications) by saying their deaths were not within the city limits.
-While I find that explanation lacking, the same could then be said of his speculation (a later version of his white paper) that had the Tonkawa been present in Austin in 1844 perhaps the Simpson kids would have been saved (this was after he learned they weren't abducted in 1842); the kids were in Shoal Creek which is west of West Avenue, the city limits of the time.
-There are certain locations that even in 1842, while technically not within the city limits, have I would argue always been considered "Austin": Mount Bonnell, Shoal Creek, Treaty Oak (all west of West Ave.), and Barton Springs being in this category.
+While I find that explanation lacking, the same could then be said of his speculation (private communications and a later version of his white paper) that had the Tonkawa been present in Austin in 1844 perhaps the Simpson kids would have been saved (this was after he learned they weren't abducted in 1842); the kids were in Shoal Creek which is west of West Avenue, beyond the city limits of the time.
+There are certain locations that even in 1842, while technically not within the city limits, would have been considered "Austin": Mount Bonnell, Shoal Creek, Treaty Oak (all west of West Ave.), and Barton Springs being in this category.

 Regardless, if the Tonkawa were encamped at Republic Square in August, and if Dolson and Black were killed at Barton Springs as recalled by Walsh, one might expect some mention if only to say "the Tonkawa wanted to track the depredators but were discouraged as it was outside the city limits".
 I find the complete lack of reference to the Tonkawa, even by Walsh, raises questions that I'll explore more in the next section in the context of the year 1843.